Home

 This is why it's important to learn how to relieve stress before you reach the critical threshold that can lead you to depression, burn-out, and other downsides of stress.

-The most efficient way to relieve stress is to learn to breathe.
+The most efficient way to relieve stress is to learn to breathe properly.
 Your emotional state affects the way you breathe.
 For example, anger makes your breath shorter, shallower and faster.
 When you are relaxed, your breath is longer, deeper and slower.
 You can easily see that stress will affect your breathing like anger does.

 Such shorter, shallower and faster breath affects the equilibrium between oxygen and carbon dioxide.
 When the balance is lost, you experience, dizziness, panic attacks, faintness, sweating and other physical and psychological symptoms can be triggered.
-Many people hyperventilates when facing a stressful situation or even when making an emotional connection to a past experience.

-Fortunately, there are some breathing exercises that can be done at home that will improve your overall breathing.When you are confronted with stress, you can also focus on your breathing to help take the edge off.
+Fortunately, there are some breathing exercises that you can do anywhere that will improve your overall breathing.
+When you are confronted with stress, you can also focus on your breathing to help take the edge off.
 You should take a deep breath while mentally counting to 4 as you inhale.
 Then pause for 2, and exhale for 4 seconds.
 Pause for 2 and repeat.

 There are countless ways to relieve stress but many of them involve a deeper change of lifestyle.
 Check out these links on other ways to relieve stress at home:

-• Read more information on how to relieve stress.
+Read more information on how to relieve stress

 Fortunately, you can work on your breathing on your own in the comfort of your home, or even your office.
 Learning how to relieve stress through improving your breathing skills is a wonderful way to improve relaxation at home and to improve your concentration, focus and overall well-being.